 This is then connected to the five fingers where a mirror ring (Arsi) might be attached.
 When a modern jewellery aesthete thinks of the hath Phool today, the associations are many — from a free-spirited bohemian sensibility to a red-carpet-ready glamour.

-To say the fewer Hathphools have become a popular trend and are being constructed in several different designs and variety of gemstones are being used.
+To say the fewer Hathphools have become a popular trend and are being constructed in several different designs and a variety of gemstones are being used.
 From monochrome to a multi-coloured Hathphool each can raise the beauty and elegance of the wearer’s hand.
 Brides can go for the pearl, Polki, Kundan-made Hathphool designs.

 Coral String Diamonds Pendants